 2. Finding advisers

-Ask contacts to recommend advisers in areas in which you lack knowledge
+Ask contacts to recommend advisers in areas in which you lack knowledge or experience

 Talk to your local chamber of commerce and your trade association